 – – –

-I turned HeroicStories over to another publisher in February 2003, but they kept that page on the site, as well as my original HeroicStories manifesto.
+I turned HeroicStories over to another publisher in February 2003, and continued to run by the ideals set in my original HeroicStories manifesto.